Rapid Application Development toolkit for building Administrative Web Applications

 4. Are you going to identify each piece of text as a complete string, or give each one a smaller identity code?

-5. Are you going to store the language variations in a database or in text files?
+5. Are you going to store the language variations in a database or in external text files?

 6. Are you going to put all the language variations into a single file, or have a separate file for each language?

-7. If you use XML and XSL to produce all HTML output (as I do in my development infrastructure) could you perform all the translation during the XSL transformation?
+7. If you use XML and XSL to produce all HTML output (as does Radicore) could you perform all the translation during the XSL transformation?

 Design Decisions